 Impingement syndrome of the shoulder or shoulder impingement syndrome (SIS) is technically a clinical sign, not a diagnosis.

-SIS occurs when the myotendinous junction of the supraspinatus tendon comes into contact with either the undersurface of the acromion, a subacromial spur or an enlarged acromioclavicular (AC) joint.
+SIS occurs when the myotendinous junction of the rotator cuff tendons, most often the supraspinatus tendon comes into contact with either the undersurface of the acromion, a subacromial spur, or an enlarged acromioclavicular (AC) joint.

 SIS is divided into two categories:1